saadm28/Sentiment-Analysis-Web-App/README.md

 # Sentiment Analysis Web App
 This web application allows users to input any text and determines whether it is negative, neutral or positive using the NLTK VADER model.
+The Web App was created using Pyhon and Flask.

 # What I Learned
 * Making a web application using Flask and Python